Severson-Group/AMDC-Firmware/CONTRIBUTING.md

 2. Write enough details in the description that anyone else familiar with the project can take action and be productive on this topic
 3. Populate metadata fields
-  a.
-Use "Assignees" to assign relevant people to work on the issue
+   1. Use `Assignees` to assign relevant people to work on the issue
-  b.
-Use "Labels" to assign appropriate tags
+   2. Use `Labels` to assign appropriate tags
-  c.
-Use "Milestone" to assign issue to group
+   3. Use `Milestone` to assign issue to group

 # How to provide a patch for a new feature